JoshuaKento/GPT-Trade/README.md

 The tools can download the latest 10‑K filing, list its files, fetch the company CIK list, and monitor EDGAR for new filings while uploading them to S3.

-All scripts throttle requests to roughly **six per second** to remain within the SEC rate limits.
+All scripts throttle requests to a configurable rate (default **six per second**) to remain within the SEC guidelines.

 Set the environment variable `SEC_USER_AGENT` to a string containing your contact email.
 The SEC requires a valid User-Agent header for automated requests.